Class 2 student dies after scuffle with fellow students in UP | Education

 The incident took place in Kishanpur village on Monday when a scuffle broke out between Shivam and some other students, who jumped on his chest, Station House Officer of Shikohabad police station Harvindra Mishra.

-Shivam (7) was rushed to a hospital where he died on Tuesday, he said.
+Shivam (7) was taken to a hospital where he died on Tuesday, he said.

 The body has been sent for post-mortem, the SHO added.